 It is thought this effigy was damaged and then renovated in the seventeenth century (1687), and in 1748 it was placed in a niche on the North wall and surrounded by iron railings to protect it.

 When the clergy vestry and north porch were built in 1874, the opportunity was taken to open Vesey’s vault and examine the remains.
 These were carefully re-interred in 1875, sealed with an arch, and the tomb moved out onto the main floor.

 This meant the railings were no longer necessary, so these were used as outer gates on the South porch and are still in place today.

 The monument, “which survived the Civil War unscathed, is the only monumental effigy of a bishop in Warwickshire.

 It depicts him in a bishop’s robes, said to be of pre-reformation form, symbolising his spiritual journey from Catholicism to Protestanism and back while retaining his reputation for holiness.”
 (Roger Lea).

 Church developments during Bishop Vesey’s time

 The Bishop made extensive changes to the church.
-The tower had been added towards the end of the fifteenth century.
+The tower had been added towards the end of the fifteenth century as had the north and south aisles (though not the chapel ends).
 Having sought changes to the civic development of the town, he turned his attention to the church itself.